DodoSeptyoHadi/DodoSeptyoHadi/README.md

 -->

 ### 💫 About Me:
-Hello!
-IAm Dodo Septyo Hadi<br><br>I am a fresh graduate and focus on web development and also android application.
+<b>Hello!
+IAm Dodo Septyo Hadi<b><br><br>I am a fresh graduate and focus on web development and also android application.
 Experienced to be part of Student In SMK Negeri 2 Kota Mojokerto. if you need help, contact me!<br><br>Web Developer

 ### 🌐 Socials: